thomasrotchford/CS386-2024-multiPainter/Deliverables/D2_Requirements.md

 Grading criteria (1 point): The stakeholders can’t be too generic or specific.
 The list should reflect what was described in Section 1.

+=Ideas by HB
+People who will play the game
+-students in class
+-artists
+-people who want a relaxing game
+-people who want multiplayer with friends
+Competitors
+- any other pixel-based software
+Developers
+-us
+Clients/Boss
+- Ana I think? since she will give us adivce on what to do

 ## 3. Functional requirements (features)

 Make a numbered list of requirements for your software.
 Just self-explanatory titles are enough at this point.
 Remember that requirements should deliver the value proposition and they must be consistent with the interviews you performed for the previous deliverable.
 You can talk again to your clients to help define the requirements.
 While writing the requirements, focus on the capabilities needed and not on how they should be implemented.

-1. Access to a online database of user creations
+1. Access to an online database of user creations
 2. Universal Theme, Easy to understand UI
 3. User Account Services
 4. Store user information

 ## 4. Non-functional requirements

-For each non-functional requirement, give an objective goal/measurement in order to provide verifiability for the requirement.
+For each non-functional requirement, give an objective goal/measurement to provide verifiability for the requirement.

 *Non-functional requirements*

-1. Security (Makes sure site is secure and users dont have to work about stolen information by encrypting all sensitive information and storage)
+1. Security (Makes sure the site is secure and users don't have to work about stolen information by encrypting all sensitive information and storage)
-2. Performance (Allows a seemless user experience between all aspects of the site)
+2. Performance (Allows a seamless user experience between all aspects of the site)
 3. Portability (Users should be able to use the website on any device that can connect to the site)
-4. Avalability (Site should always be avaliable and not crash often)
+4. Availability (Site should always be available and not crash often)
-5. Maintainablity (Codebase should be well written and commented to allow future upgrades and additions with ease)
+5. Maintainability (Codebase should be well written and commented to allow future upgrades and additions with ease)

-Grading criteria (2 points): Follow the ISO-IEC terminology, explain why they are important, provide verifiability criteria for each requirement.
+Grading criteria (2 points): Follow the ISO-IEC terminology, explain why they are important, and provide verifiability criteria for each requirement.

 ## 5. MVP
 What will be your MVP?
 Which features are you going to validate?
 How?

 *MVP:*
-A five by five grid with colors set to a certain number, that allow for the user to fill in the grid depending on the number in the square with the correct color to complete a the drawing.
+A five-by-five grid with colors set to a certain number allows the user to fill in the grid depending on the number in the square with the correct color to complete a drawing.
 The drawing is to be saved into a database so the user can come back to a drawing later.
 The entire website will fit into a universal and coherent theme.

 The MVP will be tested through prototyping and user testing.

+We are going to validate these things first
+- Our ability to make and host a website which can be viewed by others
+- Our ability to make a working UX/UI the user can interact with with ease
+- The system's ability to turn a painting of pixels into a file of numbers that can be sent to the database
+- Aswell as vice versa

+Later goals such as workshops, templates, galleries, multiplayer or minigames, Will all be validated in the future, But our main goal is to validate those concepts above

 Grading criteria (2 points): Describe what would be considered the Minimal Viable Product and how it will be tested (e.g., via implementation, prototyping, Wizard of Woz, etc.).
 Make clear what you are going to validate.
 The MVP should be coherent with the previous sections.